Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 {\textbf{Varied Arrival Rates:}} In real-world multi-tenant scenarios, different models or tasks often experience varying arrival rates~\cite{romero2021infaas, li2023alpaserve, sun2024llumnix, yu2025prism}. \LLMPipe is designed to handle this variability effectively.
 To demonstrate its effectiveness, we evaluate \LLMPipe by serving \textit{C2}, with different arrival rates across different models.
 As shown in Figure~\ref{fig:diff_rps}, \LLMPipe consistently improves performance across all tested scenarios of varied input arrival rates, achieving an average of 86.7\% increase in throughput and 82.5\% and 99.3\% reduction in TBT and TTFT tail latencies, respectively.

-{\textbf{Varied Inputs:}} To emulate realistic multi-tenant scenarios—where different models handle distinct tasks within a multi-agent flow and often operate on separate input datasets~\cite{li2024more, li2024survey, talebirad2023multi, sun2024llumnix}—we construct arrival traces for two models (evaluated on \textit{C2}) using two request-type combinations: (a) synthetic long requests (average of 1734 tokens) paired with synthetic short requests (average of 634 tokens); and (b) synthetic short requests paired with synthetic long requests.
+{\textbf{Varied Inputs:}} To emulate realistic multi-tenant scenarios -- where different models handle distinct tasks within a multi-agent flow and often operate on separate input datasets~\cite{li2024more, li2024survey, talebirad2023multi, sun2024llumnix} -- we construct arrival traces for two models (evaluated on \textit{C2}) using two request-type combinations: (a) synthetic long requests (average of 1734 tokens) paired with synthetic short requests (average of 634 tokens); and (b) synthetic short requests paired with synthetic long requests.
 As shown in Figure \ref{fig:synth_ds}, \LLMPipe consistently improves performance across all evaluated scenarios, achieving an average throughput increase of 65.6\% and reductions of 57.1\% and 98.1\% in P99 TBT and TTFT latencies, respectively.

-{\textbf{Which models to remap?}} We evaluate the effectiveness of our model selection strategy in \Engine (\S~\ref{section_design_remapping_which_model}) under temporal GPU sharing.
-This strategy aligns with the multi-tenant scheduling policy, which determines the execution order of models.
-In the absence of explicit model priorities, \LLMPipe leverages a default round-robin scheduling policy combined with a Most Recently Used (MRU) eviction strategy to maintain performance.
+{\textbf{Which models to remap?}} We evaluate \Engine's model selection strategy (\S~\ref{section_design_remapping_which_model}) under temporal GPU sharing.
+This strategy aligns with the multi-tenant scheduling policy that decides model execution order.
+In the absence of explicit model priorities, \LLMPipe uses a default round-robin scheduling policy with a Most Recently Used (MRU) eviction strategy.
 To assess its effectiveness, we compare MRU against a Least Recently Used (LRU) policy, which remaps the parameters of the model most likely to be served next.
 Figure~\ref{fig:lru-vs-mru} presents performance results for the \textit{C1} model combination under round-robin execution.
 With the MRU policy, \LLMPipe achieves up to a 22.0\% reduction in tail latency compared to the LRU policy.
 MRU consistently outperforms LRU by deferring transfer costs, remapping parameters of models that are less likely to be reused in the near future.